Disability Lawyers in Toronto Serving Ontario and Canada

 How much notice am I entitled to?

-We will give you an estimate of the amount of notice you may be entitled to, which will fall in the range of 0 and 24 months.
+Our employment lawyers will give you an estimate of the amount of notice you may be entitled to, which will fall in the range of 0 and 24 months.
 The amount of notice or pay you are entitled to is not an exact science, and will typically fall within a significant range of outcomes depending on your circumstances – most significantly, your age, length of service, character of employment and chances of re-employment to a similar role.
 Your employer may (or may not) make you an offer for pay in lieu of notice upon terminating your employment.
 Your employer’s first offer may be on the low side of that range.

 Things that can affect your notice entitlement